Contact Dr. Julie for more information on the amazing health benefits

 71. Kids Won’t Go Down?
 Diffuse lavender in the bedroom or place a few drops on their pillows … it’s like magic.
 It will help ease their mind, calm them down, make bedtime a bit more rewarding, and best of all … lull them into a restful sleep.

 72. Skip the Aerosol Chemical Sprays.
 Next time you are deodorizing the bathroom, think of lavender and water in a spray bottle.
-Lavender’s antibacterial, antibiotic, antiviral, antiseptic properties can only help.
+Lavender’s antibacterial, antibiotic, antiviral, germ-destroying properties can only help.

 73. Take the Acrid Out of Vinegar.
 If you clean with vinegar, but can barely stay vertical while using it, lavender is the answer.
 Just add lavender and vinegar together in the spray bottle and you’re set!